 Yesterday the police, the city fathers and the commercial media saw Oakland and made their decisions based on that.
 But they did not see the movement within its "world-wide" context.
 This is big ... very big, and spreading rapidly across the United States and around the world.
 And there is no indication that police violence can stop it.

-Marc Ash was formerly the founder and Executive Director of Truthout, and is now founder and Editor of Reader Supported News.
+Marc Ash is the founder and former Executive Director of Truthout, and is now founder and Editor of Reader Supported News.

 Reader Supported News is the Publication of Origin for this work.
 Permission to republish is freely granted with credit and a link back to Reader Supported News.